 Next is the electric treadmill from Advanced Fitness Group, or AFG.
 This Taiwanese company claims they have the most advanced treadmill-production facilities in the world.
 They’re part of Johnson Health Tech, which also owns LIVESTRONG and other health and fitness firms.

 This treadmill, the 3.3AT, has a 2.5 horsepower motor which can reach speeds of 12 miles per hour.
 There are 12 pre-programmed workouts, and a 20-inch by 55-inch tread gives you lots of room to run.
 The frame is made of welded steel, which provides fantastic stability, and there are pulse-readers in the handlebars, so you can keep track of your heart rate as you run.
 Finally, the AFG 3.3AT treadmill comes with a Wi-Fi enabled MP3 player and a front-facing speaker, as well as a powerful little fan to keep you cool.

 You can buy this treadmill on amazon and comes with a one-year warranty as well as a 30-day return policy.
-Customers on Amazon rated it 3.3 out of 5 stars, with most saying that its construction and durability is second to none.
+Most customers said that its construction and durability is second to none.
 A few complained that the controls were difficult to understand.

 Merit Fitness 715T Plus treadmill

 Last is the Merit Fitness 715T Plus treadmill.
 Although we can’t figure out where to find Merit Fitness, we did learn that, like AFG, it is a Johnson Health Tech brand, which tells us that Merit Fitness is most likely a Taiwanese company.
 Because they claim to have the most advanced production facilities, there’s a good chance that Merit Fitness and AFG are one and the same, just different brands.